1. “I think you’d be good at it.”

 Let’s face it, we were built to be relational.
 From the time we are babies to the day we die, there is evidence that we were built to be relational.
-From nurses wanting Moms to have skin to skin contact with brand new babies, to people on their death beds asking for loved ones to be by their side so that they are not alone.
-No matter what subject area is being taught, everyone has a responsibility to teach positive relationship skills by explicitly teaching how to introduce yourself to someone, interact with someone in conversation and the importance of helping others and asking for help.
+From nurses wanting Moms to have skin to skin contact with brand new babies, to people on their death beds asking for loved ones to be by their side so that they are not alone - no matter what subject area is being taught, everyone has a responsibility to teach positive relationship skills.
+We must explicitly teach how to introduce yourself to someone, interact with someone in conversation, and teach the importance of helping others and asking for help yourself.
 All of these skills are important to strong relationships and can be woven into the fabric of what we teach in any subject area.
-We just need to be as intentional with planning in these skills as we are the content we teach.
+We need to be as intentional with planning these skills into our day as we are with the content we teach.
 It’s not one more thing on the plate, it is the plate!

 3. “We are responsible for how we respond.”

-What is great about this sentence is that it identifies that we are not perfect, yet holds us accountable in that we are still “responsible” for a response.
-If students in our classrooms were given the space to make mistakes, but know that my expectation of them as their teacher is on how they respond to that mistake, growth is going to occur in my students both academically and socially.
+What is great about this sentence is that it identifies that we are not perfect, yet holds us accountable to be “responsible” for a response.
+If students in our classrooms were given the space to make mistakes, but know that my expectation of them as their teacher is on how they respond to that mistake…growth is going to occur in my students both academically and socially.

 4. “What did you do for others today?”